 After starting today's session on a positive note in the morning Indian indices have lost most of their gains, and are trading in the red currently.
 Other key Asian markets are trading weak with China down 2%.
 Currently heavyweights in the Sensex are trading weak with stocks from the FMCG and banking space witnessing some buying activity.
 However, stocks from the IT and realty space are trading in the negative.

-Currently, the BSE-Sensex is trading down by around 30 points, while the NSE-Nifty is down by about 2 points.
-However, there has been buying interest amongst the mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.4% and 0.3% respectively.
-The rupee is trading at 44.18 to the US dollar.
+Currently, the BSE-Sensex is trading down by around 19 points, while the NSE-Nifty is down by about 12 points.
+Mid and small cap stocks are trading mixed as the BSE-Midcap is down by 0.2% while the BSE-Smallcap is trading up by 0.2%.
+The rupee is trading at 46.35 to the US dollar.

 Oil & gas stocks are trading mixed with Cairn India and HPCL leading the gains.
 Essar Oil and RNRL were however trading weak.
 Indian Oil Corporation (IOC) plans to use the funds from its public offer for expansion of its petrochemical and LNG business.
 These were previously put on hold due to a funding crunch.
 The company aims to raise Rs 100 bn through an issue of 10% fresh equity in the last quarter of FY11.
 The government will also be offloading 10% stake in IOC.
 It was earlier forced to put projects on hold including petrochemical plants at Paradip in Orissa and at Koyali refinery in Gujarat.
 The Orissa project is likely to cost Rs 150 bn.
 An LNG terminal at Ennore in Tamil Nadu was also put on hold due to stressed finances caused by losses on the sale of petrol, diesel, LPG and kerosene at regulated prices.